[HISTORY: Adopted by the Council of the Borough of Baden 8-19-1992 by Ord. No. 800. Amendments noted where applicable.]

 There shall be appointed by the Council of the Borough of Baden an enforcement officer who shall be in charge of the Office of Code Enforcement of the Borough of Baden.
 The Enforcement Officer shall administer and execute the responsibilities of said office.

-The Enforcement Officer shall enforce and administer the provisions of this chapter and of those other applicable codes and ordinances related to the protection of persons and property within the municipality through the enforcement of zoning, subdivision, sanitation and related land use codes.
+The Enforcement Officer shall enforce and administer the provisions of this chapter and all other ordinances and codes related to zoning, subdivision, sanitation and land use and is hereby authorized to take such action as may be necessary to reasonably enforce such ordinances and codes.

-The duties of the Enforcement Officer shall include the receipt of applications; the issuance of permits, notices, certificates and orders; the making of inspections to determine conformance with applicable codes and ordinances; the undertaking of research and investigations; the keeping of records; the preparation of monthly reports; and other such activities as directed by the Council of the Borough of Baden.
+The duties of the Enforcement Officer shall include the review of relevant applications; the issuance of permits, notices, and other documents; inspections and investigations to ensure enforcement of applicable codes and ordinances; recordkeeping and reporting to Borough Council; and any additional activities as directed by Borough Council.

 Whenever the Enforcement Officer determines that there is or has been a violation of any provision of this chapter or of other applicable codes and ordinances or of any rule or regulation adopted pursuant thereto, he or she shall give notice to the owner, operator, occupant or other responsible persons, as the case may be, of such determined violation.
 Said notice shall be in writing, signed by the Enforcement Officer, and shall include the following: